princeton-computational-imaging/HNDR/README.md

 ## Requirements:
 - Developed using PyTorch 1.10.0 on Linux x64 machine
-- Condensed package requirements are in `/requirements.txt`.
+- Condensed package requirements are in `\requirements.txt`.
 Note that this contains the package versions at the time of publishing, if you update to, for example, a newer version of PyTorch you will need to watch out for changes in class/function calls

 ## Data:
-- Download data from [this Google Drive link](https://drive.google.com/drive/folders/1M6W6meoNdi7XfTaJYILsLrm1bEv5i9qv?usp=sharing) and unpack into the `/data` folder
+- Download data from [this Google Drive link](https://drive.google.com/drive/folders/1M6W6meoNdi7XfTaJYILsLrm1bEv5i9qv?usp=sharing) and unpack into the `\data` folder
 - Each folder corresponds to a scene [`castle`, `eagle`, `elephant`, `frog`, `ganesha`, `gourd`, `rocks`, `thinker`] and contains four files.
     - `model.pt` is the frozen, trained MLP corresponding to the scene
     - `frame_bundle.npz` is the recorded bundle data (images, depth, and poses)